The page has been translated by Gen AI.

 Figure.
 Process Command

-From Redis’s perspective, SlowLog judges based only on the processing time of the Process Command part highlighted in red below.
-Therefore, when a Long Command is executed, other requests wait in the client queue, and this waiting time is excluded from SlowLog judgment.
-As a result, the client response time is slow, but the Redis SlowLog does not accumulate.
+From Redis’s perspective, SlowLog determines slow operations based only on the processing time of the Process Command part highlighted in red below.
+Therefore, when a Long Command is executed, other requests wait in the client queue, and this waiting time is excluded from SlowLog evaluation.
+As a result, the client response time becomes slow, but the Redis SlowLog does not accumulate.

 Process Command